Growing Indiana’s Future Together

 In August of 2020, the committee name was changed to GIFT – Growing INDIANA’S Future Together!
 Please email GIFT@HCMGA.ORG for more information.

 Join our Facebook group, Indiana MG’s Growing Indiana’s Future Together for tips and support.
+You can also Like and Follow the Facebook page “GIFT of HCMGA” for posts from GIFT and (hopefully) some updates from recipients!

 “To help aid local food security by building relationships in our community and engaging with our neighbors to educate and encourage growing your own produce.”